 The Energy Manager of the Year Awards celebrate Ontario’s most innovative professional energy managers who deliver lasting value to organizations across the province.
 Save on Energy has held these industry-leading awards since 2017 to recognize the skill and dedication of these individuals and their organizations' commitment to energy-efficiency best practices.

-Nominations for the 2022 Energy Manager of the Year awards are now open.
+Nominations for the 2022 Energy Manager of the Year Awards have now closed.

 At CityHousing Hamilton, Chris Shilton, is focused on identifying energy efficiency and conservation projects, which are key to the city’s goal to reduce greenhouse gas emissions and lower operating costs.
 Chris actively leverages funding opportunities to revitalize the city’s housing stock – and his efforts have saved CityHousing Hamilton $1.5 million a year in operational costs.